Hong Kong's Hidden Gems: Lesser known locations for Street Photography

 Location on Google Maps:

 Located to the west of Mong Kok, Tai Kok Tsui is less well known and therefore classified as a hidden gem for Hong Kong photography.
 You can reach it by exiting from Mongkok station (exit C4) and continuing down Argyle street.
 You’ll have to cross the road on an overpass but it should only take you 10 minutes to get there.
-Once you arrive, you’ll be in a more local environment, with some towering apartment buildings, good signage, market stalls and car shops that will offer more than just the regular street scenes you’d get in busier areas like Mong Kok or Jordan.
+Once you arrive, you’ll be in a more local environment, with some towering apartment buildings, good signage, market stalls and car shops that will offer more than just the regular street scenes you’d get in busier areas like Mong Kok.
 I’d allow for around an hour here to walk around and get familiar with a more local Hong Kong neighbourhood - be sure to check out some of the stores, but be wary of people not wanting to have their photo taken.

 Location 3: To Kwa Wan